Find yourself, then find your girls.

 Rather, meeting girls is easy for me because, through the accumulation of experience, I now have something called intuition.

-A few years ago, if I wanted to meet girls, I would go out and talk to the first 10 girls I saw who were even a little bit attractive.
+Even a few years ago, if I wanted to meet girls, I would go out and talk to the first 10 girls I saw who were even a little bit attractive.
 That’s it.
 Were they attractive?
 If yes, then I’d talk to them.
 Like the bull in a china shop, I made things happen, but it wasn’t pretty.
-As long as I was getting laid, however, I figured I was doing the right thing.
+As long as girls kept taking their clothes off in front of me, however, I figured I was doing the right thing.

 These girls aren’t just any girls; they’re my girls.

-I see one of them out on the street, or in a coffee shop, or on the train, and it just makes sense for me to talk to her and date her.
+I see one of them out on the street, or in a coffee shop, or on the train, and it makes sense for me to talk to her and date her.
 Before I even open my mouth it feels like this girl was my girlfriend from a past life.
-When I text her for the first time, it’s like I’m texting a girl I’ve already had sex with.
+When I text her for the first time, it’s like I’m texting a girl I’ve already been with with.

-If you’re still a novice, then don’t attempt to hone your radar like this.
+If you’re still a novice, then don’t attempt to tune into your radar like this.
 Talk to every girl you see who’s attractive.
 Even if she’s not.
 First get your sea legs and lose your psychological virginity.
 Let the radar hone itself.

 When I lived in Las Vegas, I would walk from the MGM Grand to Treasure Island and back, talking to every girl of breeding age.
 I looked like an idiot, but it was an important stage in the process.